Universal Creative

-Universal Creative designs and creates themed attractions, rides, and resorts, for Universal Destinations & Experiences.
-Its divisions include master planning, creative development, design, engineering, project management, and research and development.
-The Universal Creative team is composed of artists, architects, engineers, designers, producers, builders, writers and more who design and create all of the themed entertainment experiences for Universal Destinations & Experiences.

-It is best known for its design of immersive experiences based on NBCUniversal and third-party intellectual property.
-Notable classic and modern licensed properties used by Universal Creative include Harry Potter works and films, Dr. Seuss properties, The Simpsons, Jurassic Park, Spider-Man, Transformers, Despicable Me, and Nintendo franchises.

-The company, headquartered in Orlando, operates at Universal Parks & Resorts locations around the world in the United States, Singapore, Japan, and China.
-Universal Creative often collaborates with a wide variety of external themed-entertainment design companies, including: Forrec, THG Creative, and P+A Projects.
+Universal Creative is the division of Universal Destinations & Experiences responsible for designing, developing, engineering, and producing themed attractions, rides, and, resorts.
+Headquartered in Orlando, Florida, the company operates at Universal Parks & Resorts locations around the world in the United States, Singapore, Japan, and China.

+Universal Creative often collaborates with entertainment design companies, such as Forrec, THG Creative, and P+A Projects.

 History

-In December 1958, MCA, Inc. purchased the Universal City Studio Lot in California.
+In December 1958, MCA Inc. purchased the Universal City Studio Lot in California.
 After MCA and Universal merged in 1962, MCA-Universal expanded into recreation.
 In 1964, MCA-Universal officially opened Universal Studios Hollywood.
-As the park grew, Universal Creative was founded in 1968 under the name MCA Planning and Development as part of MCA-Universal's recreation division.
+As the park grew, Universal Creative was founded in 1968 under the name MCA Planning, and Development as part of MCA-Universal's recreation division.

 Universal Creative continued to operate through 1996 as MCA Planning and Development, opening Universal Studios Florida in 1990 and creating attractions such as Jaws and E.T.
 Adventure.
-In 1996, MCA was sold to Seagram, which changed the company name to Universal Studios, Inc. In 1997, MCA Planning and Development was renamed Universal Creative.
+In 1996 MCA was sold to Seagram, which changed the company name to Universal Studios, Inc. In 1997, MCA Planning and Development was renamed Universal Creative.
 Two years later, Universal Creative opened Islands of Adventure at Universal Orlando Resort.

 The company moved to Universal Orlando Resort in 2001, the same year it opened Universal Studios Japan.
 In 2011, Comcast purchased NBCUniversal, incorporating Universal Parks & Resorts and Universal Creative into its portfolio.
-Universal Studios Singapore, a joint venture with Resort World Sentosa on Sentosa Island, was opened by Universal Creative in the same year.
-The company opened the world's first "Water Theme Park" in 2017 with the opening of Universal's Volcano Bay.
-In 2021, Universal opened Universal Beijing Resort which was the first ever theme park to achieve a LEED Certification.
-The company's latest project is Universal's Epic Universe, which will become the fourth park at the Universal Orlando Resort.
-Universal Creative currently has offices in Hollywood, Orlando, Osaka, and Beijing.
+Universal Studios Singapore, a joint venture with Resorts World Sentosa on Sentosa Island, was opened by Universal Creative in the same year.
+The company opened the world's first "Water Theme Park" in 2017 with the opening of Universal Volcano Bay.
+In 2021, Universal opened Universal Beijing Resort, which was the first ever theme park to achieve a LEED Certification.
+The company's latest project is Universal Epic Universe, which will become the fourth park at the Universal Orlando Resort.
+Universal Creative also has offices in Osaka and Beijing.

-Executive Leadership
+Executive leadership

-As of December 13th, 2022, the following information is outdated, as several individuals on this list have retired from Universal Creative as part of an NBC-wide retirement initiative.
-This list will be updated when their replacements are announced:
+By December 13, 2022, several individuals had retired from Universal Creative as part of an NBCU-wide retirement initiative.